Grand Canyon Area Travel Information

 - 1993 — Annual visitation misses 5 million by only 70,000

 - 75 species of mammals, 50 species of reptiles and amphibians, 25 species of fish, and over 300 species of birds exist.
 Among these are mule deer, desert bighorn, bobcats, coyotes, mountain lions, ringtails, beavers, gophers, reptiles and Arachnidssuch as spiders and scorpions.
 Species of endangered birds include the peregrine falcon and the bald eagle.
-Vegetation in the inner canyon include cacti and drought-resistant shrubs.
+Vegetation include cacti and drought-resistant shrubs.

-- Hiking inside the canyon below the rim, however, is quite another story, as summer temperatures near the Colorado River at the bottom may reach 120 degrees Fahrenheit.
+- Hiking below the rim, however, is quite another story, as summer temperatures near the Colorado River at the bottom may reach 120 degrees Fahrenheit.

-- Keep in mind that all hiking in the Grand Canyon is strenuous, and it is imperative to carry plenty of water, food snacks, sunscreen and, vitally important in the summer, a shade hat.
+- Keep in mind that all hiking is strenuous, and it is imperative to carry plenty of water, food snacks, sunscreen and, vitally important in the summer, a shade hat.
 Also remember that the Back Country Office requires a permit for overnight travel below the rim ($20 USD per person).

 - Jacob Lake's hiking trails features a lot of largely unexplored wilderness, with trails where you're more likely to meet squirrels, deer, bears and mountain lions than humans.

-- The Grand Canyon is one of the seven natural wonders of the world.
+- It one of the seven natural wonders of the world.

 - The gorge is a mile and 1.6 kilometers deep and 18 miles, 29 kilometers wide in some places.